IsItLucas/godot_easy_fullscreen/README.md

 3. Enable the plugin at: Project > Project Settings > Plugins > Easy Fullscreen.

 ## Configuration ⚙️🖥️🎚️
-1. Go to Project > Project Settings > Godot Easy > Fullscreen.
-2. Set the desired keyboard shortcut for toggling fullscreen mode.
+1. Go to `res://addons/easy_fullscreen/fullscreen.gd` and modify the `ACTIONS` constant.
-3. You're all set!
+2. You're all set!
 Use the defined shortcut to switch between fullscreen and windowed modes. ✅🎉

 ## Usage 🎮⌨️🖥️
-Press the configured shortcut to enter or exit fullscreen mode.
+1. Press one the configured shortcuts to enter or exit fullscreen mode.
-Documentation can be found [here](https://github.com/IsItLucas/godot_easy_fullscreen/wiki).
+2. Alternatively, you can take a look at the example scene located in `res://addons/easy_fullscreen/example/example.tscn` and `res://addons/easy_fullscreen/example/example.gd`.

 ## Contributions 🤝🌍
 Contributions are welcome!
 Feel free to open issues or submit pull requests to improve this addon.